 - Taxi ride (Airport to City) – $16

 Irish cuisine is hearty and comforting.
 The Northern European country gets a lot of bad weather, so a lot of the food reflects that reality.
 Whilst it’s true that potatoes are a staple, the cuisine is also big on meat, dairy, and root vegetables.
 Kerrygold Butter, which is a famous export across the world, has its roots in County Kerry and is a staple part of the cuisine.

 Ireland doesn’t have as big an eating-out culture as the rest of Europe, but that’s starting to change.
 Pub meals are common on the weekends, and cafés are growing in popularity.
 The former is a great way to sample some of Ireland’s best grub – including stews, boxty, and Irish breakfasts.
-You’ll need to balance your budget, however, so we recommend striking a good balance between eating out and eating in.
+You’ll need to balance your budget, however, so I recommend striking a good balance between eating out and eating in.
 Eating out once a week is the norm, although it’s more frequent in Dublin.